ajflexxx/bmad-method-guide/02-bmad-philosophy-architecture.md

 Markdown is universally readable, version-controllable, and allows rich formatting.
 Tasks can include code blocks, lists, and structured content while remaining accessible.

 ### Why Templates and Checklists?
 They ensure consistency across projects while allowing flexibility.
-Templates guide document creation, while checklists provide quality recommendations - together they maintain high standards without blocking progress (v5.0 advisory approach).
+Templates guide document creation, while checklists validate quality - with some (like PO master checklist) being blocking gates and others (like QA checklists) being advisory recommendations.

 ### Why Lazy Loading?
 Loading resources only when needed keeps the system fast and focused.
 Agents don't carry unnecessary baggage, making them more efficient and easier to debug.